-I pause again, hand on my heart, to salute all the Ferndale family and all farmers doing right by the animals they raise for our nutrition and consumption.
+Hand on my heart, I salute the Ferndale family and all farmers doing right by the animals they raise for our nutrition and consumption.
 Farming is harder work than I have ever known, and I offer my one-woman standing ovation in your honor.

-When the video ends, I recall Ben Franklin extolling the virtues of the wild turkey over those of the bald eagle.
-Though he never expressed this opinion publicly, as it turns out (thanks for that tidbit History.com), he did write to his daughter that the turkey is a “much more respectable bird” than the bald eagle.1 The turkey, Franklin expounded, is “a bird of courage” that “would not hesitate to attack a grenadier of the British Guards who should presume to invade his farm yard with a red coat on.”1
+I recall hearing how Ben Franklin extolled the virtues of the wild turkey over those of the bald eagle.
+As it turns out, he never expressed this opinion publicly (thanks for that tidbit History.com).
+He did write to his daughter that the turkey is a “much more respectable bird” than the bald eagle.1 The turkey, Franklin expounded, is “a bird of courage” that “would not hesitate to attack a grenadier of the British Guards who should presume to invade his farm yard with a red coat on.”

 Still, I honor Franklin for recognizing the noble spirit of the American turkey, even if only in privately-shared sentiments.
-I do wonder how the turkey fell from such esteem to representing, according to Dicitonary.com, “a person or thing of little appeal; dud; loser.”3 Ouch.
+I do wonder how the turkey fell from such esteem to representing “a person or thing of little appeal; dud; loser.”3 Ouch.
 Harsh.
 I think back to the gobblers happily roaming in all that fresh grass, and I’m suddenly glad they know nothing of their fall from grace.